docyes/backbonebase/README.md

 A base Backbone.View Class providing flexible convenience idioms.
 Features for templating (compiling, caching, etc.), introspection, hieararchical views and consistent class name derivation.

 ##### constructor / initialize `new View([options])`

 There are several special options that, if passed, will be attached directly to the view: `mid` and `template`.
 If the view defines an initialize function, it will be called when the view is first created.

+##### toClassName `view.toClassName(str)`

+Converts a given string into an html/css safe class selector, 'fooBar_baz' -> foobar-baz.
+Used primarily by the constructor and the derivation of a `view.el` class attribute based on a passed in or pre-defined `view.mid`.
+Override this function for customization based on the conventions of `mid` and/or presentation rules.

 ##### renderTemplate `view.renderTemplate([data])`